monoprosito/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 14. 13-unique: This script takes a list of words as input and prints only words that appear exactly once.
 15. 14-findthatword: This script display lines containing the pattern "root" from the file /etc/passwd
 16. 15-countthatword: This script display the number of lines that contain the pattern "bin" in the file /etc/passwd
+17. 16-whatsnext: This script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd